Tolice/JCIDE/README.md

 # JCIDE
-The JCIDE is a javacard development kit.
-Here, you can learn more about the use of JCIDE
+The JCIDE is a powerful javacard development kit.

 **What can Development Kit do ?**